onap/oom/docs/oom_setup_kubernetes_rancher.rst

 Select Flavor
 -------------
 Known issues exist if flavor is too small for Rancher.
 Please select a flavor with at least 4 vCPU and 8GB ram.
+A size of 8 vCPU and 16GB ram is recommended.

 .. image:: Rancher-Select_Flavor.jpeg